nerdsaver/MediumBotGPT/README.md

 #Difference between MediumBot and MediumBotGPT?
 Proposed Upgrades
 - Comments should be generated through a structured GPT prompt.
-- The GPT Structured prompt will read the Medium Article (by Copying it) and implementing the following preexisting AHK script:
+- The GPT Structured prompt will read the Medium Article (by Copying it) and implementing the following preexisting python script:

 https://github.com/nerdsaver/Groq_comment-creator